tomnatt/jekyll-foundation/README.md

 1. http://localhost:4000/

 SCSS files are in _assets.
 You can dig any required Foundation javascript files out of the foundation directory.

+To actually build the site from the command line, run:

+bundle exec rake